-In 2005 Human Welfare Foundation embarked upon a highly consultative process that lasted almost one year to assess how to bring a sustainable change in the socio-economic status of the Muslims and other deprived communities of India.
-Under its ﬂagship project, , it was decided to focus on Vision 2016 the poorest and most marginalised social groups living in the poorest of India’s states with the objective of closing the gaps between the two Indias.
-The last ten years we have focused on the North and North East states of India where extreme poverty largely resides today.
+In 2005 Human Welfare Foundation embarked on a highly consultative process that lasted almost a whole year to assess how to bring about a sustainable change in the socio-economic status of Muslims and other deprived communities of India.
+Under its ﬂagship project, it was decided to focus on the poorest and most marginalised social groups living in the poorest conditions in India’s many states, with the objective of closing the gaps between the two apparently distinct versions of India.
+Over the last ten years, the focus has been on the North and North East states of India, where extreme poverty largely resides today.
 But the goals that we adopted under Vision 2016 plan are far from accomplished.
-Even back then it was envisaged that the ﬁrst ten years program period will be a time slice of a much longer period - 20 years?
+Even back then it was envisioned that the ﬁrst ten years program period will be a time slice of a much longer period - 20 years?
 30 years? and even more - that will be needed to accomplish the goals of the program.

-This plan therefore continues (Vision 2026) along the path laid out in the ﬁrst plan but with some important modiﬁcations.
-Based on the learnings from the ﬁrst program, we are also modifying our approach by aiming to engage with a wider cross-section of the public so as to build a larger supporter and donor base.
-And we will also be aiming to build many more types of partnerships so that we can leverage our work and become more beneﬁcial collectively in order to achieve the very ambitious goals and targets that we have set out for ourselves for the coming ten years.
+This plan, therefore, continues (Vision 2026) along the path laid out by the ﬁrst plan but with some important modiﬁcations.
+Based on all that we learned from the former program, we are also modifying our approach by aiming to engage with a wider cross-section of the public so as to build a larger supporter and donor base.
+And we will also be aiming to build many more partnerships so that we can leverage our work and become more beneﬁcial collectively to achieve the very ambitious goals and targets that we have set out for ourselves for the coming ten years.
 Through the Vision 2026 program, we aim to create a just and harmonious society where everybody shares and cares for the poor, unprivileged and exploited people and make our society a better place to live in.

 Objectives of Vision 2026

-2. about a positive socio-economic To bring change in the lives of Indian Muslims and other and to uplift deprived communities their status at par with the national average thematic areas in of human development.
+2. A positive socio-economic life to bring change in the lives of Indian Muslims and other deprived communities and to uplift their status at par with the national average thematic areas in of human development.

 3. To enable them to contribute towards nation building in all spheres of life.